Milan (tribe): Role in the Egyptian-Ottoman war (1831–1833)

+emirates in the year 1835.
+The Milli Emirate (Emirate of Milan) appears on this map at a critical contact point between the Ottoman Empire and the Egyptian state.
+However, the map reflects the emirate in a weakened state, following its significant territorial losses in the wake of the Ottoman campaign led by Reşid Pasha and the death of Prince Ayub Bey in 1834, as documented by Dr. Winter.
+This period also marks the beginning of the reign of Prince Timawi Bey, Ayub's nephew.

 Legend

 The Milan, together with the Zilan, are by many tribes considered to be their legendary parental tribe.
 According to Sykes, Ibrahim Pasha's own explanation was as follows: "Years and years ago the Kurds were divided into two branches, the Milan and Zilan; there were 1,200 tribes of the Milan, but God was displeased with them and they were scattered in all directions, some vanished, others remained; such as remained respect me as the head of the Milan."

 One variation adds a third branch, the Baba Kurdi.
 According to one version of the legend, the Milan settled in Dêrsim, but Sultan Selim ordered some to sedentarize and build houses, and others to nomadize southward.